Why Are Bowling Pins Numbered?

 Why Are Bowling Pins Numbered

-The numbers on pins matter much more in nine-pin bowling because of how the game is played with a ‘red’ pin being in the middle which can earn you more points if you manage to avoid it while hitting the others.
+The numbers on pins matter much more in nine-pin bowling because the game is played with a ‘red’ pin in the middle, earning you more points if you avoid it while hitting the others.

 Pins are set up in a diamond formation for nine-pin bowling, with pin number 9 being the ‘kingpin’ right in the center of all the other pins.
-This is the ‘red’ pin and has a significant effect on scoring depending on whether you hit it or not.
+This is the ‘red’ pin and significantly affects scoring, depending on whether you hit it or not.

-For the other pins, number 1 is placed right at the front on its own with 2 and 3 right behind it.
+For the other pins, number 1 is placed right at the front, with 2 and 3 behind it.

-The middle row is then composed of number 4 to the left, 5 to the right and the red 9 pin squeezed in between them.
-Just behind this row will be pin numbers 6 and 7, and in the final row on its own is number 8.
+The middle row is then composed of numbers 4 to the left, 5 to the right, and the red 9 pin squeezed in between them.
+Just behind this row will be pin numbers 6 and 7; in the final row is number 8.

-While the width of the pins is the same for both nine and ten pin bowling, nine pins are a lot longer and can often be positioned a bit further away from each other in order to adjust to the game and its specific rules.
+While the width of the pins is the same for nine and ten-pin bowling, nine pins are a lot longer and can often be positioned a bit further away from each other to adjust to the game and its specific rules.

 Why Is It Useful To Know Pin Numbers?

-Learning the numbers on pins is incredibly easy, just remember that the headpin at the front is number 1 and then from left to right for each row the numbers go up until it reaches 10.
+Learning the numbers on pins is incredibly easy; remember that the headpin at the front is number 1, and then the numbers go up from left to right for each row until they reach 10.

-While this may seem simple, it is actually an incredibly easy way to improve your game since sometimes when we are playing and the pins are a little huddled together, it can be hard to notice or see how many pins are still left standing.
+While this may seem simple, it is an effortless way to improve your game since sometimes, when we are playing, and the pins are a little huddled together, it can be hard to notice or see how many pins are still standing.

-If you know which numbers have already been knocked out, it can give you an idea into which are still standing that might be a little more out of view and harder to hit.
+Knowing which numbers have already been knocked out can give you an idea of which are still standing that might be a little more out of view and more challenging to hit.

-If you are in a more competitive setting such as a tournament, then knowing pin numbers is even more important since announcers and coaches will often refer to each pin by their number, so it can be a good idea to keep the numbers in mind just so you know what specifically they are referring to.
+Suppose you are in a more competitive setting, such as a tournament.
+In that case, knowing pin numbers is even more critical since announcers and coaches will often refer to each pin by their number, so it can be a good idea to keep the numbers in mind so that you know what precisely they are referring to.

 Summary

-Bowling pin numbers are incredibly easy to remember once you know the general layout, however they can actually affect a game quite a bit depending on how you’re playing.
+Bowling pin numbers are straightforward to remember once you know the general layout.
+However, they can affect a game quite a bit, depending on how you’re playing.

-While it can be good for just keeping track of your pins in ten-pin bowling, it can be much more important in nine-pin bowling where the positioning of each pin matters far more and can heavily affect your end score depending on how you throw.
+While it can be good for just keeping track of your pins in ten-pin bowling, it can be much more critical in nine-pin bowling, where the positioning of each pin matters far more and can heavily affect your end score depending on how you throw.

-Therefore it’s never a bad idea to start referring to pins by their numbers, both to keep a clear idea of what ones are left standing, and to show your friends how much your bowling experience has expanded.
+Therefore, it’s never a bad idea to refer to pins by their numbers to keep a clear picture of the ones left standing and show your friends how much your bowling experience has expanded.

 Drew Kaufner